The Best Practice Progress Bar and how it contributes to creating amazing checkout experiences

 After reading this article, you may think you don't need a progress bar because your checkout is a One-step process.
 Guess what!
 One-step checkouts are the worst-performing checkouts in the world.

-The first step is to work with a high-calibre eCommerce Consultant to plan the checkout experience (and introduce a progress bar) and then implement the change.
+The first step is to work with an eCommerce Consultant to plan the checkout experience (introduce a progress bar) and then implement the change.

 There is more good news!
 When your checkout flow aligns with the best practices defined above, you can expect substantial growth in conversion rates.